Welcome to Active Learning

 3 Years of Texas Active Learning

-Mary Scott in Texas: May 31, 2007
+Mary Scott of Texas:

 My statewide group of education specialists at the 20 service centers have been conducting a project of the past few years around Active Learning.
 We created 60 teams and provided them with the Functional Scheme Assessment and the FEILA Curriculum.
 They were asked to identify targeted students, do the FSA for gross and fine motor skills, and begin using the curriculum.
-WE also brought them all together for 3 days in January 2004 to hear Lilli Nielson present on Active Learning.
+WE also brought them all together for 3 days in January to hear Lilli Nielson present on Active Learning.
 Many of these teams, with the support of their service centers began purchasing active learning equipment (from LilliWorks).

 We continued to support these teams with tele-conferences on active learning over the next couple years.
 We brought in Patty Obzrut from Penrickton School in Michigan and she did a full day tele-conference for our teams.
 Many of our teams shared their success and methods with others in their regions through in-service trainings that they did or participated in.
 Many service centers conducted various trainings to support this approach.